ollikekalainen/clparser/README.md

 	parameters 			array

 #### Methods
-	option(optionname) 		returns value of the option as string parameter(index)		returns value of the parameter as string switch(switchname) 		returns boolean indicating the existence of the switch
+	option(name) 		Get the value of the named option as string parameter(index)	Get	the command line parameter indicated by index as string switch(name) 		Returns boolean value that indicates whether the named switch exist